 It’s the link to [website].
 It’s giving me a 404 error.

 Also, I recently published a post on [topic].
 It might make a nice replacement for the dead link.

 Hope that helps!

 Guest posting is a VERY controversial topic in the world of SEO.

 In fact, Google specifically states that large scale campaigns that use “keyword-rich” anchor text links are a no-no.

 So as long as you don’t a) make guest posting your #1 link building strategy and b) use keyword-rich anchor text in your backlinks, you’re set.

 For example, here’s a guest post that I published on the SEMRush blog.

 This was published on another site in my niche (search engine optimization).
 So a big check mark there.

-And it was one of maybe two guest posts that I published that much.
+And it was one of two guest posts that I published that month.
 That’s far from “large scale” guest blogging.